EPO designated or elected

 A request for examination must be filed (R159(1) f) EPC).
 When the applicant uses Form 1200 for entry into the national phase, the box is already checked.

-The request for examination is only deemed to have been filed after payment of the examination official fee (A94(1) EPC).
+The request for examination is only deemed to be filed after payment of the examination official fee (A94(1) EPC).

 Time limit